bwireman/genus/README.md

 ### Macro Options

-- name: Name of the generated TypeScript interface
+- name: Name of the generated TypeScript interface, defaults to the last piece of the module name
 - imports: keyword of other imports and import overrides to add to the generated file

 ### Elixir output